Google Tag Manager (GTM) is probably the single most useful tool that your team can use to collect data and inform smart marketing decisions.

 Increase the value of your analytics

-Google Tag Manager doesn’t have reporting capabilities.
-Rather, it sends the valuable information it collects to Google Analytics for analysis.
+Google Tag Manager doesn’t have built-in reporting and analytics capabilities.
+Rather, it helps deploy tracking scripts (tags) that send valuable information it collects to Google Analytics 4 for analysis.

 Setting up GTM